nkittsteiner/ginger-frontend-assignment/README.md

   1. npm install
   2. run the JSON-server
-  3. open the index.html file or run a static server to see your code working
+  3. open the index.html file or run a static server to see the code working

 ## Tests